Do you think that you have to be born a great leader? Think again.

 11. Tribes: We Need You to Lead Us by Seth Godin

 Godin believes we can belong to many tribes and move in and out of these over time.
 Leaders need to be confident and driven to reach out and lead their tribe.
-A useful book if you are looking to lead a community, business or movement.
+This a useful book if you are looking to lead a community, business, or movement.

 A useful selection to help CEOs radically transform their organizations.